 "However, you do have to go with an open mind, especially when working with animals such as these.
-The animals are not pets and their life is very different to ours.
+The animals are not pets and their life is very different from the animals in our lives.
 Working equines have an important job and many families depend on them for their livelihoods in a place where veterinary access is hardly available.
-With limited resources, you often need to think about alternative ways to achieve a goal or treat a patient.
+With limited resources, you often need to think about alternative ways to achieve a goal or treat a patient."

-The Gambia Horse and Donkey Trust has been running 15 years in two sites in the country and you get to stay at both sites during your visit.
+"The Gambia Horse and Donkey Trust was started in 2002 and the charity now has two sites in the country, of which you get to stay in both during your visit.
 Both sites have yards with permanent or semi-permanent inmates, and some need treatment on a daily basis.
-There are lab facilities for basic blood testing, a scope, X-ray machine and ultra sound scanner but this is often dependent on the sporadic electricity!
+On-site, there are lab facilities for basic blood testing, a scope, an x-ray machine, and an ultrasound scanner, but this is often dependent on sporadic electricity.
 The staff are brilliant, very willing to learn and do a great job, plus being good fun and welcoming."

-In general, I thought the donkeys were in good shape.
-They are such great little workers so it's good to give them proper bits and padding and head collars to make their life more comfortable.
+"In general, I thought the donkeys were in good shape.
+They are such great little workers, so it's good to give them proper bits - padding and head collars - to make their life more comfortable."

-However, many of the horses were not in as good a condition.
-They are constantly bitten by flies and ticks, so if you want to take any supplies I would suggest sweet itch products or fly spray or even medicated shampoo.
-Any donations are always gratefully received by the staff here.
+"However, many of the horses were not in as good a condition.
+They are constantly bitten by flies and ticks, so if you want to take any supplies I would suggest sweet itch products or fly spray, or even medicated shampoo.
+Any donations are always gratefully received by the staff here."

-Many of the working equines also had chronic skin problems, as a response to parasites and the hot sun.
-They also suffer from blood parasites which is very debilitating for all ages, and although they can have treatment, it tends to be a permanent problem in its effect on them and they struggle to regain their previous health.
-This is why the work out here is so important, to provide treatment and promote the ongoing welfare of these animals, despite the difficult conditions they live in.
+"Many of them also had chronic skin problems, as a response to parasites and the hot sun.
+They also suffer from blood parasites which are very debilitating for all ages, and although they can have treatment, it tends to be a permanent issue in its effect on them, and they struggle to regain their previous health.
+This is why the work out here is so important, to provide treatment and promote the ongoing welfare of these animals, despite the difficult conditions they live in."